hali-geoviz/bigwig/README.md

    <img width="476" alt="map" src="https://user-images.githubusercontent.com/67001583/88713857-395e6b00-d11c-11ea-83c6-023e4e7c7a5b.PNG">

+Python modules we've experimented with, though did not end up in our finalized code:
+   - Ipyleaflet.
+We spent quite some time experimenting with this package.
+There were some cool online examples of interactive map that motivated us to experiment with it.
+We did manage to create a neat map with a few interactive elements.
+However, after more research, we realized it was lacking some interactive elements that we were interested in.
+It was difficult creating a varied interactive dashboard.
+This, combined with a weak online documentation, made us eventually abandon this package.
+   - Welly.
+A package with main purpose to graph well logs.
+Experimenting with it, we did produce some simple, yet informative well logs.
+However, we didn't feel like it provided any additional valuable information compared to the graphs we created with the module hvplot.
+And since we were already deep into hvplot, we found that it would be  unnesessary and time-consuming to find out how elements from each of these packages could be interactively connected in a dynamic map.

 Team members
    - Amalie Sande Rødde: 4th year Geology student at University of Bergen.
    - Hans Christian Walker: Master degree in petroleum technology with specialization in natural gas at University of Stavanger.